Spirit of America BookstoreU.S. Timeline – 1969 to 2000

 - 1969 July 21: Apollo 11 astronauts Armstrong & Aldrin blasted off from the moon's surface aboard the lunar landing module at 1:54 p.m.
 EDT.

-- 1969 July 24: Apollo 11 mission splashed down safely in the South Pacific.
+- 1969 July 24: The Apollo 11 moon-landing mission splashed down safely in the South Pacific.

 - 1969 Nov 19: Apollo 12 astronauts Charles Conrad & Alan Bean made man's second walk on the moon's surface; astronaut Richard F. Gordon, Jr. stayed overhead in the command module.